Breweries are popping up in towns all over New York, and Dansville in Livingston County is no exception.

 While some of these beers may be seasonal or even one-time releases, they were all delicious enough that I have no doubt that there will be some fantastic offerings to choose from whenever you visit this Livingston County brewery.

-Without a doubt, Battle Street Brewery in Dansville is a fantastic spot to visit.
+Without a doubt, Battle Street Brewery in Dansville is a fantastic spot to visit and one of the best breweries in the Finger Lakes.
 Whether you are passing through on your way to nearby Letchworth State Park, in town to visit spots like the Red Cross Museum, or simply passing through the area while traveling I-390, this brewery is a fantastic place to stop for a few drinks.